wrzeczak/metronome/README.md

  ### Customization

 Any `.wav`, `.mp3`, .`ogg`, or `.flac` in `./resources/beats/` will be loaded as a click sound.
 Press space to cycle through them.
-By default, the first alphabetically will be the primary click sound, and the second the secondary.
-I don't yet have a mechanism to save which sounds should be primary and secondary, so plan accordingly.
+By default, the first loaded alphabetically will be the primary click sound, and the second loaded the secondary.
+Files are loaded grouped by file extension in the order given previously, `.wav`, `.mp3`, .`ogg`, then `.flac`.
+The program will automatically save your beat sound configuration in `./metronome.config`.
+I would not recommend manually editing this file simply because the code I wrote to read and write it is not very robust.

 To use a different beats folder, edit the line towards the top of `metronome.c` that reads as follows:
 ```c